 The kettlebell is one of the most versatile pieces of exercise equipment on the planet.
 When people ask me what they should purchase for their home routines, it is my first recommendation.
+Kettlebell exercises can be beneficial for different parts of the body and can be done almost anywhere.
 The kettlebell looks like a solid cannonball with a handle.
 Unlike a dumbbell, its center of mass extends beyond the handle.
 Having the center of gravity being 6–8 inches away creates less stability, which helps recruit more muscles compared to the dumbbell.

 Early versions of the kettlebell can be traced back to ancient Greece, but we can thank the Russians for developing and popularizing the version we know now.
 Pavel Tsatsouline, a fitness instructor who trains Russian special ops using the power of the kettlebell, brought the piece of equipment to prominence in the U.S. with his book, “Enter the Kettlebell.”

 What does it do?